Scholarships and Awards

 Recent recipients:

-A Molloy graduate student with a disposition toward social responsibility will be acknowledged.
-Their challenge is to submit:
+One Molloy MBA student with a disposition toward social responsibility will be recognized.
+To apply, students should submit the following:

-• A 250-300 word essay answering the following question: “How do you define social responsibility?
-Please describe the expected role that a business leader should actively play both locally and abroad.”
+- A 250-300 word essay answering the following question: “How do you define social responsibility?”

-• A statement indicating business and/or personal successes and a statement of need.
-Please include your name, address and contact information.
+- A statement indicating business and/or personal successes and a statement of need.

 Recent recipients: